Ravenna-Interactive/wp-site-variables/README.markdown

 Once variables are defined.
 Site admins can configure the values for these variables by using the "Settings -> Site Variables" menu item.

+### Usage

+#### Shortcode

+In blog posts and pages the shortcode _`var`_ can be used to include the variable as configured for that site.
+If a variable with the name _`Title`_ has been given the value _`Super Awesome Title`_ for that blog then using this shortcode:

+    The title of this site is [var name='Title'].

+Will generate the output:

+    The title of this site is Super Awesome Title.

+You can also provide a default value if no value has been configured for the blog:

+    [var name='Title' default='No Title Given']

+#### Template Tag

 Use this template tag to use the variables in your theme:

     <?php multivars_value('Variable Name'); ?>